micheles/micheles.github.io/_posts/2016-05-16-oq-lite-commands.md

 of the source model depending on the sites, so it may produce a logic tree larger than the one that would be effectively used.

-`oq-lite info job.ini` prints a lot more information.
+`oq-lite info --report job.ini` prints a lot more information.
 It is slow, but still much faster than doing the full computation.
 Since it filters the sources, it produces accurate information about the logic tree that would be used by the full computation.
 In the case of an event